 Easements are among the main real estate issues we handle.
 An easement is an interest in the land that another person has, which entitles the easement owner to use and enjoy the land without owning it.
 An easement owner is simply an owner of an interest in the property who has the right to use the property for a specific purpose.
 Easements can be created for a need, by prescription or voluntarily.

 Many real estate matters can be resolved through arbitration.
 This is generally a quicker and cheaper method of dispute resolution than real estate litigation.
 The arbitration award is final and legally binding just as an order through the court.
 This process operates under the same principals and laws as a trial but is less formal.

 Arbitration can be mandatory or voluntary and the terms can be binding or nonbinding.
 If they are non-binding, the process is more like a mediation which attempts to help parties find a middle ground.

 A real estate broker is a third party who acts as an intercessor between the buyer and seller in a real estate transaction.
 This person is a fiduciary, which means that they are obligated to provide diligent and faithful service.
 This entails full disclosure of information regarding the real estate and subject matter of the real estate agency.

 If a piece of real estate is in an earthquake fault zone or hazardous zone, a form prescribed in Civil Code §1103.2 is required.
 A real estate broker has to perform in a reasonably competent and diligent way when visually investigating the property and has to disclose all information that would affect the value or desirability of the property.

 What is "specific performance"?

 Specific performance may take place if a party backs out of a real estate contract.
-If have experienced this type of breach of contract, you may be able to sue the other party to make them move forward with the purchase or sale.
-In order to do so, you will need to prove all of the following:
+If you have experienced this type of breach of contract, you may be able to sue the other party to make them move forward with the purchase or sale.
+In order to do so, you will need to prove: